New report: The State of Creative Effectiveness

 — Craig Davis, Co-founder of Sendle

 It’s an advertising adage to know thy customer.
 It’s easy to understand why — the more you understand your customer’s motivations for buying and what they want next, the better you can position your products to satisfy their demands.
+Ultimately, that's why consumer behavior is the real driver behind effective advertising today.

 Of course, it’s not easy to understand millions of people’s buying habits and how they change.